-2.1 Council retains the ultimate responsibility for risk management and for determining the appropriate level of risk that the University is willing to accept.
+2.1 Council retains the ultimate responsibility for risk management and for setting the University’s risk appetite.

-2.3 The Vice-Chancellor and President is responsible for ensuring that risk management activities are carried out effectively within the University.
-On a quarterly basis, and upon request, an up-to-date register of risks across the University is presented to the Vice-Chancellor and President.
+2.3 The Vice-Chancellor and President is responsible for ensuring that risk management activities are carried out effectively within the University and for promoting a culture that encourages strong risk management.

-2.5 Risk Owners will be assigned for each risk that has been identified within the University.
-A Risk Owner is the most senior staff member within an organisational unit, which is responsible, or should be responsible, for the management of the particular risk.
+2.6 Risk Owners are identified for all risks that are included in the risk registers.
+A Risk Owner is a senior staff member within an organisational unit, which is responsible, or should be responsible, for the management of the particular risk.

-In accordance with the University’s Enterprise Risk Management and Resilience – Governing Policy and adapted from the standard AS/NZS ISO 31000:2009 Risk Management – Principles and Guidelines, the following principles have been identified:
+In accordance with the University’s Enterprise Risk Management – Governing Policy and adapted from the standard ISO 31000: 2018 Risk Management – Guidelines, the following principles have been identified:

-3.1 Risk management is an integral part of all organisational processes and part of structured decision making
+3.1 Risk management is an integral part of all organisational activities

 Risk management applies to all areas of University activity and as such is an integral part of the University’s organisational processes including strategic planning, operational planning, project management and change management.
 It is to inform decision making and is the responsibility of everyone within their work activity.